ev3rnub/CSC203_Week_0/readme.md

 * 1. Created Branch StarBase13_Char
 * 2. Started work on a Character class to further define the player character and NPCs.
 ## 11/22/2025
-* 1. Partially finished the character class.
+* 1. Finished a character class in place of a person class.
 * 2. Finished a professor class.
 * 3. Finished a student class.
 * 4. Refactored some code, updated comments across the codebase, started using jdoc comments.
-* 5. Updated Readme.
+* 5. Updated Readme
 * 6. Started work on LocalPlayArea class.
 * 7. Created Branch Student_Start
+## 11/23/2025
+* 1. Updated StoryMaster System Instruction
+* 2. Fixed music looping issue
+* 3. Implemented classes using super to define base class properties.
+* 4. Removed some debugging statements.
+* 5. Updated comments
+* 6. Updated readme
 ### ToDO:
+* 0. parseInput in regex engine.
 * 1. Define a Weather class.
 * 2. Define a LocalPlayArea class to define the local area.
 * 3. Define a API Analytics tool class to track API keys, usage.
-### BUGs/Missing Features
-* 1. Music doesn't automatically loop/restart.
-* 2. WILL Update readme.md.